 4. List your social media links on your website

-If you have a social media presence, ideally have links to your pages in the top right-hand banner on all your website pages … just under your contact phone number.
+If you have a social media presence, have links to your pages in the top right-hand banner on all your website pages … just under your contact phone number.
 Don’t hide them on a contact us page.

 5. List your vacancies on LinkedIn